Schoodic Peninsula, Maine

 Schoodic Peninsula

-Less crowded than Mount Desert Island, there is no park fee to access the Schoodic Peninsula.
-Encompassing 2366 acres, it is the only portion of Acadia National Park on the mainland.
+Less crowded than Mount Desert Island, the Schoodic Peninsula encompasses 2366 acres, the only portion of Acadia National Park on the mainland.

 History